Avoid Stress and optimise the Joy of Christmas

 What about those with no families or with estranged families and friends?
 Christmas can be a very lonely time for those who live alone.
 Grief can be resurrected when thinking of loved ones who have passed on, or families who no longer bother to visit.
 Seeing images on the TV of happy families, parties, fun times generally, can be upsetting and in some cases depressing.

-So, how do we mitigate such stress and anxiety during what should be one of the best weeks of the year?
+So, how do we mitigate such stress during what should be one of the best weeks of the year?
 It begins with managing our thinking, controlling our decisions way in advance of Christmas.